ab9mamun/emil-website/content/authors/saman-khamesian/_index.md

 ---
 ## About Me

-I commenced my journey as a Computer Science Ph.D. student at Arizona State University (ASU) in Spring 2024.
-Currently, my academic endeavors are guided by Dr. Hassan Ghasemzadeh at the Embedded Machine Learning Lab, where we are immersed in a collaborative project with industry.
-Our objective is to develop machine learning algorithms capable of processing multimedia patient data to predict post-delivery complications.
+I am a Ph.D. researcher at Arizona State University, specializing in Artificial Intelligence with a focus on health applications.
+As a Graduate Research Assistant in the EMIL Lab under Dr. Hassan Ghasemzadeh, I work on developing advanced machine learning solutions for Type 1 diabetes management, including personalized glucose forecasting and automated insulin delivery systems.
+My academic journey includes earning a master’s degree in Artificial Intelligence and a bachelor’s degree in Computer Engineering from Shahid Beheshti University, Tehran, Iran.

-Before my doctoral studies, I pursued a Master's degree in Artificial Intelligence at Shahid Beheshti University (SBU).
-During this time, I gained practical experience as a Machine Learning Engineer at Mofid Securities, contributing to the field for a rewarding two-year period.
+Previously, I worked as a Machine Learning Engineer at Mofid Securities, where I developed financial prediction models, built stock recommendation systems, and implemented spoof detection solutions for eKYC services.
+With over five years of experience in Python programming, machine learning, and data science, I have a proven track record of solving complex, real-world problems through innovative AI solutions.

-My research focus revolves around the design of machine learning models, particularly in the realms of image processing and healthcare solutions applications.
-I am enthusiastic about leveraging my academic and professional background to contribute meaningfully to the intersection of technology and healthcare in my ongoing academic journey.
+I am passionate about interdisciplinary research that bridges academic innovation with impactful applications, particularly in healthcare and finance.
+Currently, I am also collaborating with researchers at the University of Texas at Austin on projects involving reinforcement learning and behavior change for health improvement.